 The wintersweet in the park are still quite young, but they are starting to get some height this year.
 Wintersweet are a bright yellow flower with a strong sweet aroma.
 They bloom in January.
 There aren’t that many in Botanen, but enough for their perfume to fill the air.
 At a guess there are about 30.
 They are along the west side of the park, where there is also some winter peony.

 The winter peony are a relatively new addition to the flora in the park.
 They bloom for just two weeks in January.
-They are in bloom right now.
-There are only a dozen, but they are decorated with yukigakoi.
+They were especially cultivated to be able to bloom in cold weather.
+There were about 40 in 2022 of which about 30 were decorated with yukigakoi.
 Yukigakoi are a bamboo guard to protect flowers and shrubs from snow.
 Ironically, we rarely get snow in Saitama.
 And if we do get it, its generally in February.
 However, they also protect the flowers from the wind and add a bit of warmth.
 Moreover, they are very picturesque!
-The Yukigakoi will be displayed with the peony until January 24th.
+The Yukigakoi will be displayed with the peony from Sunday January 8th to Sunday January 22nd 2023 and can be viewed between 10 am and 3 pm.

 Botanen is at its best in spring, when the 6,500 peony come into bloom.
 Generally, they bloom from mid April to the end of Golden Week.
 According to the Higashimatsuyama City official website, Botanen is the largest peony garden in Japan.
 It is not the only peony spot in Higashimatsuyama.
 Another popular spot for viewing the peony in the city is at the “baseball shrine”, Yakyu Inari.